kuennethgroup/exercise_thermal_expansion_polymers/README.md

 # Exercise: thermal expansion of polymers

 Files:
- - exercise.txt: this file.
+ - README.md: markdown formated file.
 Contains notes and remarks for the exercise.
 Read carefully!
  - dataset.csv: comma separated CSV txt file (open with any editor) that contains the "coefficient of thermal expansion" (cte) of 11 polymers.

-    Columns:
+    Columns in CSV files:
     - name: polymer name
     - abb: short name of polymer
     - cte_exp: measured cte of the polymer in 1/K